aeternity/protocol/serializations.md

 | 0xfc ; 'EXIT'
 | 0xfd ; 'NOP'
 | 0xfe ; 'FUNCTION' only used outside of BBs
-| 0xff ; 'EXTREND' reserved for extending instruction set to two bytes, not used yet.
+| 0xff ; 'EXTEND' reserved for extending instruction set to two bytes, not used yet.

 ```